Book With ConfidenceOur Safe Travel Policy

 Travel Insurance:We consider adequate travel insurance to be essential.
 You should ensure that you take out a suitable policy, to make sure that your trip is properly covered.

-Citizens of EU countries, the U.S., Canada, Australia and New Zealand do not need visas to visit Croatia.
+Visas: Citizens of the U.K., EU countries, the U.S., Canada, Australia and New Zealand do not need visas to visit Croatia.
 Visitors can visit Croatia for up to 90 days in any 180 day period.
 For more details, please visit the website of the Croatian Ministry of Foreign Affairs.

 Accreditations